Skip to content

 Why It Matters

 The Occidental case illustrates the fragility of campus laundry systems that lack redundancy.
-When multiple buildings depend on aging equipment from the same vendor and maintenance pipeline, correlated failures can affect an entire class of residents simultaneously.
+When multiple buildings depend on aging equipment served by the same vendor and maintenance pipeline, correlated failures can affect an entire class of residents at once.
 Planning for laundry infrastructure resilience is as important as planning for capacity.